 As part of the work leading up to this new RFC, the Fax-over-IP Interoperability Task Group published a T.38 SIP-SDP subgroup Problem Statement that details a number of SDP offer/answer interoperability issues found while implementing and connecting T.38 compliant endpoints together, primarily over the SIP signaling mechanism.
-Click HERE to view or download this document.
+View or download this document.

 In addition, the Forum previously published an official task group problem statement, a document that details the various interoperability issues that currently plague FoIP services.
-This document is available for download HERE.
+This document is available for download.

-The FoIP Task Group has developed a task group charter, which you can view HERE.
+The FoIP Task Group has developed a task group charter for viewing.

-To view task group documents and other related materials, please visit the FoIP Task Group document repository HERE.
+To view task group documents and other related materials, please visit the FoIP Task Group document repository.

 SIP Forum UA Configuration Recommendation Ratified and Published as RFC 6011 by the IETF

-The SIP Forum has announced that its User Agent Configuration Recommendation for the locating, retrieving and maintaining of SIP User Agents has been ratified and published as RFC 6011 by the Internet Engineering Task Force (IETF).
+The SIP Forum’s User Agent Configuration Recommendation for the locating, retrieving and maintaining of SIP User Agents has been ratified and published as RFC 6011 by the Internet Engineering Task Force (IETF).

-The publishing of the recommendation as RFC 6011 marks a significant milestone for the SIP Forum, the leading IP communications industry association, and its UA Configuration Task Group, led by Chairman John Elwell, the Head of Standardization Strategy at Siemens Enterprise Communications GmbH.
-The UA Configuration Task Group has been working on the procedure since 2009, and has designed the standard in a manner that addresses the needs of end users and services providers, as well as both small businesses and large enterprises deploying SIP-enabled endpoints.
+The publishing of the recommendation as RFC 6011 marked a significant milestone for the SIP Forum and its UA Configuration Task Group, at the time led by Chairman John Elwell, former Head of Standardization Strategy at Siemens Enterprise Communications GmbH.
+The UA Configuration Task Group had been working on the procedure since 2009, and designed the standard in a manner that addressed the needs of end users and services providers, as well as both small businesses and large enterprises deploying SIP-enabled endpoints.

 Now published as RFC 6011 by the IETF’s Internet Engineering Steering Group (IESG) after a public review process by the IETF community, the User Agent Configuration Recommendation (UA Config) sets a standard procedure for how a SIP User Agent locates, retrieves and maintains current configuration information for a given SIP Service Provider.
 It requires that each User Agent, the configuration agent at the service provider and network infrastructure meet such requirements to ensure communication.